 We’re in this together!

-Kathleen Stutts, M.Ed., LPC helps you build your self-esteem and create strong, meaningful relationships in a non-judgmental, productive space where you will feel safe, comfortable and understood.
+Meet Kathleen: an experienced therapist and life coach with a gentle but powerful style.
+She can help you build your self-esteem, heal after living through hard things, and create strong, meaningful relationships in a non-judgmental, productive space where you will feel safe, comfortable, and understood.